johnwcowan/r7rs-work/MaybeEither.md

-The difference between the `tri-and` macro and the `tri-conjunction` procedure (and likewise for `tri-or` and `tri-disjunction` and for `tri-merge` and `tri-merger`) is that the macros provide "Lispy" semantics, evaluating only just enough of their arguments, whereas the procedures take all of their arguments into account and so provide true SQL semantics.
+The difference between the `tri-and` macro and the `tri-conjunction` procedure (and likewise for `tri-or` and `tri-disjunction` and for `tri-merge` and `tri-merger`) is that the macros provide Lisp-style semantics, evaluating only just enough of their arguments, whereas the procedures take all of their arguments into account and so provide SQL-style semantics.
 For example, `(tri-and #f (nothing))` will return `#f`, because its second argument is never evaluated, but `(tri-conjunction #f (nothing))` will return Nothing.